szymon-kwiecien/error_handling_app/README.md

 ## ✨ Features

 ### 🔐 User Management

-- User registration with email verification
+- **User registration with email verification**
+  Only users with the `ADMIN` role can create new user accounts.
+  Upon creation, new users receive an activation email allowing them to set their password and complete the registration process.

-- Role-based access (Admin, Employee, Standard User)
+- **Role-based access control**
+  The system supports three user roles:
+  - `ADMIN` – Full access to the system, including user and company management.
+  - `EMPLOYEE` – Handles assigned tickets, creates PDF summaries, and communicates with users.
+  - `STANDARD USER` – Can report issues and track the status of their tickets.

-- Password reset with email token support
+- **Password reset with email token support**
+  Users can reset their password using a secure token sent to their registered email address.

 ### 📝 Ticket Management

 - Creating, editing, and deleting issue reports
 - Assigning reports to employees
 - Tracking issue statuses and categories
 - Uploading attachments to reports
+- **Three status levels:**
+  - `PENDING` – Default status when a ticket is submitted by a user.
+  - `UNDER_REVIEW` – Automatically set once an admin assigns an employee to the ticket.
+  - `COMPLETED` – Set manually by the assigned employee after resolving the issue.
+- **Each ticket has two time thresholds:**
+  - **First Response Time** – Time allowed for the admin to assign an employee.
+  - **Resolution Time** – Time allowed for the employee to resolve the reported issue.

 ### 🏢 Company Management
 - Admins can create, update, and delete company records
 - Association of users with specific companies
+- Each company has its own configurable First Response Time and Resolution Time for handling tickets

 ### 🗂 Category Management
 - Creation and management of issue categories for better classification